HeartDhamma

 incubate them,

-who is fully given and devoted to meditation
+for one who is fully devoted to meditation,

 For what reason?